sanjeevguwal/CA_Advanced_Programming/README.txt

 After logging into their account, the consumer can select a package that meets their needs.
 They will be sent to a booking page after picking a package.
 After completing the booking form, the admin will evaluate and verify the customer's information.
 Following confirmation, the admin will reserve a slot for the customer.
 The server-side backend handles data management and business logic in this project.
 Backend systems are often created in Python and JavaScript, with MySQL serving as a database management system to store and handle data.
+The client-side frontend, on the other hand, is in charge of the user interface and user experience.
+Frontend development technologies like as HTML, CSS, and JavaScript are widely used.
+HTML provides structure to the content of a webpage, CSS handles layout and design, and JavaScript adds interaction and dynamic capability.